berryjd95/odin-recipes/README.md

 # odin-recipes
 This is my first attempt at building a website through the odin project.
-My biggest concern is wokring with GIT because i havent done nything much wiht it at all yet. i feel most confident in text layout.
+My biggest concern is wokring with GIT because i havent done anything much with it at all yet. i feel most confident in text layout.